Cerro Mono Blanco, Catemaco, Mexico

-The town of Catemaco is a pretty place on the shore of Laguna Catemaco considered the centre of Mexico’s witchcraft and witch-doctor industry.
+The town of Catemaco is a pretty place on the shore of Laguna Catemaco in the state of Veracruz.
+It's considered the center of Mexico’s witchcraft and witch-doctor industry.
 Witchcraft traditions in this part of Mexico go back centuries, mixing ancient indigenous beliefs, Spanish medieval traditions and voodoo practices from West Africa, and in 1970 a local brujo (shaman) had the grand idea to host a witchcraft convention.
 The idea stuck and every year now hundreds of shamans, witches and healers from all over Mexico descend on Catemaco to perform a mass cleansing ceremony designed to rid them of the previous years’ negative energies.

 4 – whatever spell you think you need, you will find it (for a price) on Cerro Mono Blanco.

 Long-distance buses serving Catemaco are not at all regular, so consider travelling via San Andrés Tuxtla (12km to the west) or Acayucan (80km to the south).
 For a glimpse at Catemaco before you arrive, take a look at the movies Medicine Man and Apocalypto, which were both filmed here.

 Laguna Catemaco contains several islands, including Isla de los Monos (Monkey Island), home to dozens of stump-tailed macaques originally from Thailand.
 On the northeast shore of the lake, in the remnant rainforest of Reserva Ecolólogica de Naciyaga, you can find a shamanic-style ‘spiritual cleansing’ or take a spa in mineral mud.